christytan/OCI-GoldenGate/CNS_slack.md

 As an database developer or adminstrator,
 - Learn how to set up autonomous database event topics
 - Subscribe to database events via email and SMS
+- Setup a Slack channel to receive ONS notifications

 ## Required Artifacts